 - Eliminate careers that have don’t have a good prospect.

-- Eliminate careers that come with educational or other requirements which you don’t have and you are unwilling to fulfill the educational requirement.
+- Eliminate careers that come with educational or other requirements which you don’t have and you are unwilling to fulfil the educational requirement.

 - Eliminate careers where you lack some of the soft skills necessary to succeed in it.